ENGR108: Introduction to Matrix Methods

 Course requirements

-• Weekly homework assignments.
-Homework will normally be assigned each Thursday, and due the following Thursday by 5pm PST.
+• Weekly homework assignments: we will normally assign homework each Friday, which will be and due the following Thursday by 11:59pm Pacific time.
 Late homework will not be accepted.
-You are allowed, even encouraged, to work on the homework in small groups, but you must write up your own homework to hand in.
+You are allowed, even encouraged, to work on the homework in small groups, but you must write up your own homework to hand in and credit your other group members.

 Grading